-Please note that, as part of our ongoing programme of application upgrades and redevelopment, the Geology of Britain map viewer will be retired on 1 August 2022.
-We are excited to announce that our new, free-to-use, BGS Geology Viewer is now available as a replacement.
-For more information about this change, please visit our FAQ section.
+As part of our ongoing programme of application upgrades and redevelopment, the Geology of Britain map viewer was retired on 1 August 2022.

 Geology of Britain update FAQs

-The Geology of Britain map viewer will be retired on 1 August 2022 and will no longer be available.
+The Geology of Britain map viewer was retired on 1 August 2022 and is no longer available.
 This includes both the classic 2D Geology of Britain and the 3D version.

 Since 2009, BGS has maintained three core map viewer applications:

 - Geology of Britain (classic and 3D versions): a web viewer aimed at the general public

 - iGeology: a native mobile app aimed at the general public

 - GeoIndex: a web viewer aimed at GeoScience professionals.